 Too much consumption of any opioid is potentially fatal.
-These substances are depressants that offer pain relief and calming effects; however, they can also cause respiratory failure.
+These substances are depressants that offer pain relief and calming effects.
+However, they can also cause respiratory failure.
 It is not uncommon for an opioid abuser to take a strong dose, fall asleep, and then never wake up.
 Respiratory failure is the leading cause of opioid overdose deaths.

 Potential Life-Threatening Symptoms

 Other common symptoms include slowed heart rate, slowed or stopped breathing, blue lips, and pale skin.
-Anyone who witnesses these symptoms in an individual who recently consumed any type of opioid should believe the individual is experiencing an overdose and get help as quickly as possible.
+Anyone who witnesses these symptoms in an individual who recently consumed any type of opioid should believe the individual is experiencing an overdose and seek help as quickly as possible.

 How Does Narcan Work?